aspose-drawing/aspose-drawing-probe/system_drawing_replacement_with_aspose.md

 <p align='justify'>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-This issue arises from the fact that System.Drawing.Common relies on a 3rd party graphic library called `GDP+`, which includes native code and lacks necessary functionality.
-Additionally, `GDP+` has external dependencies on other native libraries like `cairo` and `pango`.
+This issue arises from the fact that System.Drawing.Common based on the implementation of the graphic library called `GDI+`, which includes native code and lacks necessary functionality.
+Additionally, `GDI+` has external dependencies on other 3rd party native libraries like `cairo` and `pango`.
 When using System.Drawing.Common on platforms different from Windows, you may encounter unpredictable behavior and platform errors within your drawing application.
 As a consequence, your rendered images may appear different on other platforms, leading to unexpected results.
 </p>